-There are many ways to contract an IT project.
+There are many types of contracts for an IT project.
 In this article I focus on value and outcome-based contracts which can be a viable way of structuring IT service agreements.
-Read on to learn about their advantages, risks, and instances where they are worth considering.
+They tie the price of the project to measurable outcomes which means that you can directly measure the impact it has on your business.
+Read on to learn about the advantages and risks of signing value and outcome-based contracts, and instances where they are worth considering.

 How does IT deliver value today?

 If you are a CEO, a board member or a business unit manager at any larger company, you will have likely worked with IT service providers.
 Contracting IT services usually seems to follow one of the 3 beaten paths: